ipspace/netlab/docs/groups.md

 ## Custom Configuration Templates

-You can building complex labs with functionality that is not yet part of *netsim-tools* with the help of **[netlab config](netlab/config.md)** command that deploys custom configuration template to a set of lab devices.
+You can building complex labs with functionality that is not yet part of *netlab* with the help of **[netlab config](netlab/config.md)** command that deploys custom configuration template to a set of lab devices.

 To make the deployment of custom configuration template(s) part of a regular lab creating process[^CC], use **config** group attribute that can specify either a single template or a list of templates.